Breast: Exercise

 Biomechanical studies have demonstrated that, depending on the activity and the size of a woman's breast, when she walks or runs braless, her breasts may move up and down by 4 to 18 cm or more, and also oscillate side to side.
 Researchers have also found that as women's breast size increased, they took part in less physical activity, especially vigorous exercise.
 Few very-large-breasted women jogged, for example.
 To avoid exercise-related discomfort and pain, medical experts suggest women wear a well-fitted sports bra during activity.

 Clinical significance

 The breast is susceptible to numerous benign and malignant conditions.
 The most frequent benign conditions are puerperal mastitis, fibrocystic breast changes and mastalgia.

 Lactation unrelated to pregnancy is known as galactorrhea.
 It can be caused by certain drugs (such as antipsychotic medications), extreme physical stress, or endocrine disorders.
 Lactation in newborns is caused by hormones from the mother that crossed into the baby's bloodstream during pregnancy.

 Breast cancer

-Breast cancer is the most common cause of cancer death among women and it is one of the leading causes of death among women.
+Breast cancer, of which develops from breast tissue, is the most common cause of cancer death among women and a leading cause of general death among women.
 Factors that appear to be implicated in decreasing the risk of breast cancer are regular breast examinations by health care professionals, regular mammograms, self-examination of breasts, healthy diet, exercise to decrease excess body fat, and breastfeeding.